 If you decide that you do want to go ahead with VGLI, then the process of converting is quite simple.

 It is actually now possible to apply online.
 Doing this, you’ll be instantly evaluated and will know right away if your application is approved or if you need to make changes and have it reviewed.
 You can apply online here: http://www.benefits.va.gov/INSURANCE/ext_redirect_approve.asp?url=https://giosgli.prudential.com/osgli/web/OSGLIMenu.html.

 It is also possible to apply by mail.
 To do this, you will need to first download and complete the SGLV 8714 Application for Veterans’ Group Life Insurance and mail that to the Office of Servicemembers’ Group Life Insurance.
-For that you will also need a copy of your DD 214, or an equivalent proof of service.
+For that, you will also need a copy of your DD 214 or equivalent proof of service.